DualSubs

 Why ASS instead of SRT?

 SRT is simple and widely supported, but it cannot reliably position two languages at different screen locations.
-ASS supports styles, margins, and positioning, so you can keep one language at the top and the other at the bottom.
+ASS supports styles, margins, and positioning.

 Popular searches